laviniaruiz/mod22/README.md

 ### Weather App

-This is a weather app, it uses Yahoo Weather API. https://openweathermap.org/api
+This is a weather app, it uses Yahoo Weather API. https://openweathermap.org/api Where you can find global cities along with the Temperature, Feels Like, and the Humidity

 ### Language

 Built with HTML, CSS, JavaScript using the React Library

+### Tech Used

 ### Live Site